archisoftconsulting/apigateway-service/README.md

 sbt run
 ```

-And then go to http://localhost:9000 to see the running web application.
+And then go to

+1. http://localhost:9000 to see the running web application.
+2. http://localhost:9000/api to see the response
+3. Edit the endpoints.conf and goto /api to see the response

 ## Controllers